Al Yasat Private SchoolIN THIS SECTION

-The curriculum is modelled on the American Common Core State Standards (CCSS) for mathematics and English language arts/literacy.
+The curriculum is modeled on the American Common Core State Standards (CCSS) for mathematics and English language arts and literacy.
 The Next Generation Science Standards (NGSS) are structured around performance expectations for each grade level.
-All standards are:

-We actively endeavor to develop each child’s individual talents, build his/her self-esteem, and encourage his/her leadership skills through a wide-range of extracurricular activities and elective courses such as ICT, Computer Programming, French, Media, and Music.
+Our principle as a leading middle school in Abu Dhabi is to actively endeavor to develop each child’s individual talents, build their self-esteem, and encourage their leadership skills.
+We do this through a wide-range of extracurricular activities and elective courses such as ICT, computer programming, French, media, and music.

-Islamic Studies are obligatory for all Muslim Arab and Muslim Non-Arab students.
-Arabic is obligatory for all students.
+Islamic Studies are obligatory for all Muslim Arab and Muslim non-Arab students.
+Meanwhile, all students are required to take Arabic language lessons.

-All classrooms are equipped with smart interactive whiteboards and up-to date educational amenities.
-Students gain in-depth academic education, but without excessive homework or teaching hours.
-The students enjoy a well-balanced academic unit.
+All our classrooms are equipped with smart interactive whiteboards and the latest educational amenities.
+Students gain in-depth academic education, but without excessive homework or teaching hours, and benefit from a well-balanced academic unit.

 Our private middle school’s teaching methodology combines tradition and innovation.
 Classroom teaching is backed up with visiting days, presentations and special activities where both students and teachers collaborate and participate.